parrt/msds501/labs/hello.md

 $
 ```

 The `$` sign above is just the prompt that indicates the terminal is waiting for you to type something.
-After command executes, you will see the `$` prompt again.
+After a command executes, you will see the `$` prompt again.

 The commandline is a very low-level interface for communicating with the operating system of your computer.
 You can think of the terminal as the diagnostics computer that mechanics plug into your car to really take control.
 A car's dashboard is analogous to the windowing graphical interface we use most of the time.
 Becoming a programmer is like becoming a mechanic; sometimes you need more powerful but more complicated tools to operate machinery.